Love Is Hell (Ryan Adams album)

-Love Is Hell is the fifth studio album by American musician Ryan Adams, released on May 4, 2004.
+Love Is Hell is the fifth studio album by American musician Ryan Adams, released on May 4, 2004, by Lost Highway Records.
 The album was originally released as two EPs, Love Is Hell pt.
 1 and Love Is Hell pt.
 2, at the insistence of Lost Highway, who deemed that the album was not commercially viable.
 A full-length version of the album was released when the EPs proved to be more of a commercial success than anticipated.
 Love Is Hell features guest contributions from Marianne Faithfull and Greg Leisz, as well as Fabrizio Moretti and Leona Naess on certain bonus tracks.

 Background and release

 Love Is Hell was initially rejected by Adams's label Lost Highway, who had deemed its sound as "too alternative rock" and considered it not to be commercially viable.
 As a result, Adams recorded Rock n Roll in two weeks, which was released as his official fourth studio album on November 4, 2003, and the content of Love Is Hell was released as two EPs: Love Is Hell pt.
 1 on the same day as Rock n Roll and Love Is Hell pt.
 2 on December 9.
 The EPs were eventually combined into one album, which was released on May 4, 2004 as Adams's fifth studio album.
 The Oasis cover "Wonderwall" was released as a single from Love Is Hell in the UK on June 28, 2004.
 The album was released in Japan on June 27, 2007 with a bonus disc of tracks recorded during the same sessions as the album.

 The track "The Shadowlands" was written backstage in Belfast on November 26, 2002, with Adams performing it as his opening song.
 The track "Anybody Wanna Take Me Home" was included on both Rock n Roll and Love Is Hell, although in different versions.
 As it appears on Rock n Roll, the song is 4:46 long and features a fade out and fade-back-in effect, whereas the Love Is Hell version is longer, clocking at 5:31, and does not include the fade effects.

 Adams's version of "Wonderwall" was made available as downloadable content for the 2008 video game Guitar Hero World Tour as part of an acoustic pack in January 2009.